elliotenglish/knowledge_base/notation.md

 ### References

 Markdown does not natively support automatically referencing equations.
-However, you can added tags by placing `\tag{some_id}` as the end of an equation and then referencing it explicitly.
+However, you can add tags by placing `\tag{some_id}` as the end of an equation and then referencing it explicitly.
 For example:

 ```
 $$y=Ax+b\tag{1}$$